ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 manufacturer, or the manufacturer's hardware, so as to be able to appraise the trustworthiness of that manufacturer's devices.
 In solutions with weaker security, a Verifier might be configured to implicitly trust firmware or even software (e.g., a hypervisor).
-That is, it might appraise the trustworthiness of an application component, or operating system component or service, under the assumption that information provided about it by the lower-layer hypervisor or firmware is true.
+That is, it might appraise the trustworthiness of an application component, operating system component, or service under the assumption that information provided about it by the lower-layer hypervisor or firmware is true.
-A stronger level of security comes when information can be vouched for by hardware or by ROM code, especially if such hardware is physically resistant to hardware tampering.
+A stronger level of assurance of security comes when information can be vouched for by hardware or by ROM code, especially if such hardware is physically resistant to hardware tampering.
 The component that is implicitly trusted is often referred to as a Root of Trust.

 A conveyance protocol that provides authentication and integrity protection can be used to convey unprotected Evidence, assuming the following properties exists: